mwczapski/Swagger_Editor_3_Docker_Container/How_To_Use_Swagger_Editor_Docker_Image.md

-# Swagger Editor 3.0 Docker Container
+# How to Use the Swagger Editor 3.0 Docker Container

 > Modification Date: 2020-07-05